 Many clubs in the UK have GR&P sections and will put on club competitions for members to take part in.
 Some clubs also hold open meetings at which competitors from all over the country and even abroad will come to gain valuable experience in shooting at different venues and ranges.

 There are four open meetings of similar style and duration held at the National Shooting Centre at Bisley every year.
 These include the Phoenix meeting held at the end of May and the Gallery Rifle National Championships held at the end of August.
 The Phoenix meeting is the premier meeting of the year.
 It attracts over 500 competitors and has a very wide range of events on offer not constrained to just Gallery Rifle shooting.
+A report on England teams at the Phoenix Meeting in 2021 can be found below.
 The National Championships meeting is a little smaller and more focussed on the GR disciplines.
 This meeting also hosts the GR Home Countries National Match where teams from England, Wales and Scotland compete head to head.
 The Spring and Autumn meetings start and round off the GR meetings at Bisley respectively.

 GR&P events are truly national however.
 Many shooters attend competitions throughout the country and a glance at the current competition calendar above will give an idea of the choice to be had.
 There are individual Scottish and Welsh opens held at ranges in Aberdeen, Galashiels and Haverfordwest.
 The Basildon Open, the Derby Open and the the Mattersey Open meetings are cemented into the calendar.
 The South West offers the Western Winner and the borders host two open meetings hosted by the JSPC.
 Smaller meetings avail at Burnley and Shepton Mallet for the County of Lancashire and County of Wiltshire Shoots respectively.